SumanChettri/SumanChettri/README.md

 ## 👋 Welcome!

-I'm Suman Tewari, a passionate Full-Stack Developer with a B.Tech in Computer Science & Engineering.
-I thrive on building innovative web applications and exploring the latest in AI, Mobile devlopment, and modern web technologies.
+I'm Suman Tewari, a passionate Full-Stack Developer currently pursuing a B.Tech in Computer Science & Engineering.
+I also hold a diploma in Computer Engineering from ATTC.
+I thrive on building innovative web applications and exploring the latest in AI, PHP, and modern web technologies.
 My journey is fueled by a love for crafting smooth animations and engaging user experiences.

 ---

 ## 🚀 About Me

-- 🎓 Graduated with a Diploma in Computer Engineering (CSE).
+- 🎓 Currently pursuing a B.Tech in Computer Science & Engineering (CSE).
+- 🎓 Diploma in Computer Engineering from ATTC.
+- 🔭 Actively contributing to exciting open-source projects in web development and AI.
-- 🌱 Continuously learning advanced JavaScript frameworks, DSA, Python, and more.
+- 🌱 Continuously learning advanced JavaScript frameworks, PHP, Python, and more.
 - 💬 Enthusiastic about creating smooth web animations and interactive dashboards.
 - 🎨 I blend design and code to deliver engaging UX/UI experiences.
 - 📫 Feel free to reach out: [sumantewari758@gmail.com](mailto:sumantewari758@gmail.com)